 The Maruti Vitara Brezza debuted at the Auto Expo in February 2016 and is the best-selling SUV in India.
-Since its market launch in March 2016, Maruti Suzuki has sold more than 5.5 lakh units.
-It becomes due for a full makeover in early 2022 and may not have an extended lifecycle given the intensifying competition in the sub-4m segment.
+Since the market launch in March 2016, Maruti Suzuki has sold more than 5.5 lakh units.
+It may not have an extended lifecycle given the intensifying competition in the sub-4m segment.
 Every auto manufacturer in India has built a presence in the sub-4m SUV/Crossover segment right from an enriched hatchback (WR-V and Freestyle) to a proper ladder-frame model (TUV300).
-Players such as Skoda, MG, and Citroen are eyeing launches in the coming years.
+Players such as Skoda, MG, and Citroen are eyeing launches here in the coming years.

 Video Source: youtube.com/Suzuki Global